ishanasahota/rnd_chemical_inventory_final/README.md

 - Outputs barcode images to the barcode_images folder

 ### **deletion_crontab.py**
-- Automatically deletes any items in InventoryData that have either:
-  - Expired more than 30 days ago, or
-  - Have zero remaining quantity for more than 30 days
-- Moves deleted items to a DeletedItems sheet for record-keeping
+- Moves items that have been reordered for their lead time + 1 month off of the ordertracking sheet onto the DeletedItems sheet

 ## Excel Workbook Structure